Voyz/ibeam/README.md

     </a>
 </p>

-IBeam is an authentication and maintenance tool used for the Interactive Brokers Client Portal Web API Gateway.
+IBeam is an authentication and maintenance tool used for the [Interactive Brokers Client Portal Web API Gateway.][gateway]

 Features: